SAML-Toolkits/python3-saml/README.md

 The use of a [virtualenv](http://virtualenv.readthedocs.org/en/latest/) is highly recommended.

-Virtualenv helps isolating the python enviroment used to run the toolkit.
+Virtualenv helps isolating the python environment used to run the toolkit.
 You can find more details and an installation guide in the [official documentation](http://virtualenv.readthedocs.org/en/latest/).